 The Office of Health Information Technology and the Minnesota e-Health Initiative are currently updating Minnesota-specific e-health standards resources.
 Providers are encouraged to refer to the ONC’s Interoperability Standards Advisory.

-Standards Recommended to Achieve Interoperability in Minnesota (Updated 2011) was developed to provide practical support to those having to meet the Minnesota Interoperable EHR Mandate, as wells as to achieve the Minnesota e-Health Initiative’s goals of improving care and supporting healthier communities.
+Standards Recommended to Achieve Interoperability in Minnesota (Updated 2011) (PDF) was developed to provide practical support to those having to meet the Minnesota Interoperable EHR Mandate, as wells as to achieve the Minnesota e-Health Initiative’s goals of improving care and supporting healthier communities.